Optimal Control of a Mesoscopic Information Engine

-The velocity envelop can be seen in Fig.~\ref{fig:thermostat_phasespace}.
+The velocity envelop shape can be seen as the dashed white line in Fig.~\ref{fig:thermostat_phasespace}.
 While both $C_{env}(v)$ and $c_{env}(v)$ share the same limiting velocity $v_{max}$, they differ in their asymptotic scaling near the stationary limit ($v \to 0$).
-The former approaches the maximum cost with a flat plateau ($-(v/v_{max})^2$), while the latter the continuous thermostat boundary drops linearly.
+The former approaches the maximum cost with a flat plateau ($-(v/v_{max})^2$), while for the continuous thermostat boundary the envelop drops linearly.

 \textbf{Conclusion.} In this work we apply control theory methods to information engines, tackling the control and measurement problem for an overdamped harmonic trap with costly sensors.
 Framing the problem as a discrete-time POMDP we are able to solve it analytically in closed-form.
 We show that the optimal feedback law recovers the continuous-time Schmiedl-Seifert limit, and generalizes it to any measurement scheduling.
-For the case of a binary sensor we compute the optimal measurement protocol as a sequence of intermittent measurements, and the optimal time-dependent target variance for a variable-precision sensor.
+For we compute the optimal measurement protocols for two different realizations of sensors.
+In the case of a binary sensor, the optimal scheduling is a sequence of intermittent measurements, while the variable-precision sensor locks the variance onto an optimal, time-dependent, target.

-Our analytical baseline can be used to gain insights on the finite-time boundaries of mesoscopic work extraction and the fundamental thermodynamic laws of an active information engine.
-Beyond the $k_B T / 2$ starvation threshold and deadline-induced blindness, we calculate the macroscopic velocity envelopes $C_{env}(v)$ and $c_{env}(v)$, for the two sensors respectively, which bound the regions of net-positive power output of the optimal agent.
+Our analytical baselines can be used to gain insights on the finite-time boundaries of mesoscopic work extraction and the fundamental thermodynamic limits of an active information engine.
+Beyond the general cost thresholds and deadline-induced blindness, we calculate the macroscopic velocity envelopes $C_{env}(v)$ and $c_{env}(v)$ for the two sensors, which bound the regions of net-positive power output of the optimal agent.

-The remarkable simplicity of our results derives from the dimensional reduction of the Riccati equations and the decoupling of the control and measurements tasks.
-These are direct consequences of the definition of the physical problem, i.e. the harmonicity of the trap and the Certainty Equivalence Principle, guaranteed in the Linear-Quadratic-Gaussian framework within which we operate.
+The remarkable simplicity of our results derives from the one-dimensional nature of the Riccati recursive equation and the decoupling of the control and measurements tasks.
+These are direct consequences of the definition of the physical problem, i.e. the harmonicity of the trap and the Separation Principle , guaranteed in the Linear-Quadratic-Gaussian framework within which we operate.
 While seemingly strict constraints, we note that these conditions should hold also for other, more general, physical setups such as the underdamped particle and the Active Ornstein-Uhlenbeck particles \cite{Bonilla_2019,garcia2025optimal,davis2026optimal,cocconi2023optimal,casert2024learning}, though with the increased complexity of having higher dimensional state representations.

 On the contrary, severe deviations from this setup, such as anharmonic potentials or intrinsically non-Markovian fluctuations (e.g. a viscoelastic medium), will couple the measurement policy to the physical state and break our analytical solution.
 By setting the analytical boundaries of the uncoupled regime, our work helps define the baseline against which approximate numerical solvers and reinforcement learning algorithms must be compared to further advance the problem of optimal transport with costly measurements.